How do we create compassion for others when we want to shut down instead?

 - I’m going to run away, quit everything, and live alone forever.

-These are just some examples of how we shut down to create safety (& what usually causes us to over-identify with our emotions).
+These are a few examples of how we shut down to create safety (& what usually causes us to over-identify with our emotions).
 These strategies are called thought distortions.
 You might have heard of some of them: fortune-telling, black & white thinking, negative mental filter & etc…

 We use these strategies as a means of self-protection or to create safety, but what they really create is pain by adding fuel to the confusion & fear we already feel when we sense a threat.